Wondering what National Parks in Maui are? Haleakala National Park is Maui’s only National Park.

 Crowds: Staying near Haleakala National Park will give you an early start thus avoiding the crowds.

 Don’t take rocks!
 Leave rocks where you found them.
+This is one of the biggest mistakes visitors make traveling to Hawaii.
 By leaving rocks in place we repeat Hawaiian beliefs and help nature thrive.

 Bring your own snacks.
 There is no food inside the park in both districts.
 Stock up on snacks and water.
 Food in general is also food is less abundant on the Eastern part of the island.